RobLoach/raylib-cpp/README.md

 position.y = 100;
 ```

-### Method Overrides
+### Function Overloading

 Many similar raylib method names have different name suffixes based on what arguments they take.
-With raylib-cpp, these cases use [method overriding](https://en.wikipedia.org/wiki/Method_overriding) to allow using the same method names.
+With raylib-cpp, these cases use [function overloading](https://en.wikipedia.org/wiki/Function_overloading) to allow using the same method names.

 ``` cpp
 // raylib